umr4nlp/umr-guidelines/guidelines.md

 Phasal aspectual meanings such as inchoative, completive, and continuative, firstly, are never identified as separate events, even if they are expressed through independent words.
-Instead, they will simply inform the Aspect attribute label of the event they modify ([Part 3-3-1](#part-3-3-1-Aspect)).
+Instead, they will simply inform the aspect attribute label of the event they modify ([Part 3-3-1](#part-3-3-1-Aspect)).
 This principle is illustrated in example
 [\[3-1-3-3 (1)\]](#3-1-3-3 (1)).
 In
 Manipuri, the inchoative concept and the "close"-meaning form part of the same word, while in the English translation, they are expressed as